Yurirtp/hangman/README.md

 # Hangman
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain number of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 ---
 ## Milestone 1
 Milestone 1 task: Set up the development environment.
-This included setting up a Github account, creating a repository for the Hangman project as well as using linking the respository to GIthub.
+This included setting up a GitHub account, creating a repository for the Hangman project as well as using linking the repository to GitHub.
 This is so that, when you tell git to start keeping track of the files in a folder (or directory), you move the commits to a git repository, in which git stores the snapshots of the files in the working directory.
 Additionally, I learnt the essentials of Git.

 Other tasks in Milestone 1 were to use Command line (Command Prompt), for file manipulation and running terminal commands.
 ---